- Chrysanthemum Plants

 Characteristics:

-Her stem length is about 50 cm so still good for bouquet's and short enough to enjoy in pots on the patio and even planted near the front of the garden border would work.
+With a stem length of 50–80 cm, ‘Muriel’ is tall enough for bouquets, yet compact enough to shine in pots on the patio or planted near the front of a garden border for a long-lasting splash of colour.

 Blooming Period: December to April